SaintPepsi/svelte-writable-with/README.md

 A Svelte store utility library that allows you to extend the writable.

-I personally found the developer experience using svelte's `get` to obtain the writable's value a bit _stinky_, so many libraries export `get` the import pollution is like global warming for npm packages.
+Working with Svelte's `get` to retrieve writable values can feel cumbersome, especially with the import clutter from many libraries. `withState`, inspired by [TanStack Store](https://tanstack.com/store/latest), allows you to access values directly via `store.state`.

-And so I wanted to just be able to go `store.state` similar to TanStack Store and that's what made me create `withState`, I then realised other functionality was also handy.
+This utility library will evolve to include other useful features.

-## Why
+## Why `writableWith`?
-💩 _stinky:_
+_Old way (verbose):_
 ```ts
 const store = writable('foo');
 const value = get(store);
 const desiredValue = someRecord[value];
 ```

-🥰 _fragrant:_
+_New way (cleaner):_
 ```ts
 const store = state(writable('foo'));
 const desiredValue = someRecord[store.state];